asesham/CarND/P4-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image3]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image.
-I tested with different combinations of color and gradient threshold and I finally came up with a combination of l channel in HLS and b channel in Lab.
+I tested with different combinations of color and gradient threshold and I finally came up with a combination of l channel in HLS color space and b channel in Lab color space.
 Here's the procedure of how I came up with this combination.

 I tried with H channel in HLS to help me find the lines.
 I used a threshold channel of [17, 30].
 In this channel H is able to detect the yellow line perfectly in all conditions.
 But It is associated with a large noise.
 The H channel image is as shown below.